9aniket9/IRCTC_Train_Search/README.md

  Features
 1. Handles login page
-2.Enters "From" and "To" stations
+2. Enters "From" and "To" stations
 3. Selects date automatically
 4. Handles auto-suggestions for station names